Oneledger/docs/docs/develop/staking/delegation-app.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Start staking in Delegation App via Onewallet and earn rewards immediately with **15 - 20% APY** (estimated).
-You can start instant delegation and undelegation with **no mininum amount** , **no lock period** and a chance to reinvest your rewards.
+You can make instant delegation and undelegation with **no mininum amount** , **no lock period** and a chance to reinvest your rewards.

 ## How to Delegate via Onewallet